 Luxury air travel is the inspiration behind this hotel, which is conveniently located close to Times Square.
-YOTEL New York’s rooms, or “cabins” as they’re known, are influenced by “first-class aircraft design” and are characterized by their smart use of space.
-The air travel theme continues with YOTEL’s “airline-style self-check-in kiosks” and adjustable SmartBeds™, which can convert to upright and reclined seating.
-Unlike most airlines, this budget hotel boasts reasonable prices.
+YOTEL New York’s rooms, or “cabins” as they’re known, are inspired by first-class air travel and are characterized by their smart use of space and adjustable SmartBeds, which can convert to upright and reclined seating.
+The theme continues with the hotel’s airport-style self-check-in kiosks; unlike most first-class plane tickets, however, this budget hotel boasts reasonable prices.

-Frugal and functional travelers may find the Pod Hotel chain a viable option for its budget and convenient locations.
-The 665-room hotel at Times Square credits “eliminating the fluff” for its low prices.
-With soundproof windows, floor-to-ceiling shutters, and in some rooms full-sized kitchens and living rooms joining standard amenities, guests will still find everything they need and more.
+Frugal and functional travelers may find the Pod Hotels chain a viable option for its prices and convenient locations.
+The 665-room hotel at Times Square credits getting rid of unnecessary extras for its low prices, replacing them with useful additions like free local calls.
+With soundproof windows, floor-to-ceiling shutters, and full-size kitchens and living rooms in some rooms, guests will still find everything they need and more.